ibm-cloud-docs/watson-assistant/conversational-search.md

 You must configure the search integration to enable the conversational search feature.
 For more information about configuring {{site.data.keyword.discoveryfull}} search integration, see [{{site.data.keyword.discoveryshort}} search integration setup](/docs/watson-assistant?topic=watson-assistant-search-add).
 For more information about configuring Elasticsearch integration, see [Elasticsearch search integration setup](/docs/watson-assistant?topic=watson-assistant-search-elasticsearch-add).

-After you enable **Conversational search** on **Search integration**, you can enable **Search routing** to use conversational Search.
-For more information about search routing, see [Configuring the search routing when no action matches](/docs/watson-assistant?topic=watson-assistant-handle-errors#config-search-routing).